thecodemonkey/kafka-microservices/README.md

 <a name="hello-kafka-microservices"></a>

 ### [hello **kafka microservices**](hello-kafka-microservices) <br/>
-a simple event driven microservices example using  Kafka + Spring + Kotlin + Gradle +  H2
+a simple event driven microservices example using  Kafka + Spring + H2

 There are 2 essential points that make up event-driven microservices: